… and how it hurts people, especially in the service industry.

 - Women and Emotional Labour I’m till expanding on this article.

 - “How Emotional Labour Harms Us All” – External article by Sophie McBain of the New Statesman I commented on.

 - Grin and Abhor It: The Truth Behind ‘Service with a Smile’ – By Sarah Jaffe

 - Emotional Labor and Alcohol Use – By Paul E. Spector

-- NEW Secrets to Great Customer Service A blog post I wrote in response to the recent increased (seemingly recruited) customer Tweets on the smiley Pret staff everywhere.
+- Secrets to Great Customer Service A blog post I wrote in response to the recent increased (seemingly recruited) customer Tweets on the smiley Pret staff everywhere.
 I mention “seemingly recruited” because since about a week, starting in the beginning of October 2019, these types of often similar sounding Tweets have increased rapidly every day, after I started to spill the beans on the Emotional Labour via Mystery Shopper incentives and fear management in a YouTube slide: